 - Making a crystal garden is an easy and fun experiment for kids.

 There is a lot of grumbling online about the modern chemistry set.
-Partly because of liability concerns and regulations, the modern chemistry set often doesn’t even include any actual chemicals.
-Don’t worry though, there are still a lot of really great beginner chemistry sets available that will help your kids learn to love chemisty (despite not being able to blow anything up).
+Partly because of liability concerns and regulations, the contemporary chemistry set often doesn’t even include any actual chemicals.
+Don’t worry; there is still a lot of really excellent beginner chemistry sets available that will help your kids learn to love chemistry (despite not being able to blow anything up).

-A good place to start if you are looking for a good quality chemistry set for kids is with the company Thames & Kosmos.
-They have a nice beginner chemistry set or if you are looking for something a bit more serious they have a series of sets called The Chem series that has 4 sets starting from a very simple Chem C500 all the way up to their CHEM C3000 (V 2.0).
+A good place to start if you are looking for a high-quality chemistry set for kids is with the company Thames & Kosmos.
+They have a nice beginner chemistry set, or if you are looking for something a bit more serious, they have a series of sets called The Chem series that has four sets starting from a very simple Chem C500 up to their CHEM C3000 (V 2.0).
 These sets would be great for kids who are showing a serious interest in chemistry, not for a beginner.

 Another good beginner kit for ages 5 to 10 is the Sciencewiz Chemistry Experiments Kit and Book 35 Experiments, Chemistry.
 It comes with all the materials your kids will need to perform 35 experiments.
 Some of the experiments include how to make candles, squirt with water pressure, sink and float an egg, dye a flower from the inside out, squeeze an egg into a bottle, capturing a CO2 explosion and growing crystals.

-If you are looking for a simple set for kids ages 4 to 8 you could try the POOF-Slinky 0SA221 Scientific Explorer My First Mind Blowing Science Kit.
+If you are looking for a simple set for kids ages 4 to 8, you could try the POOF-Slinky 0SA221 Scientific Explorer My First Mind Blowing Science Kit.
 It is a smaller and cheaper kit than the ones listed above.
-This kit only has 11 experiments, so it’s pretty basic, but it’s a good intro to chemistry for very young kids.
+This kit only has 11 experiments, so it’s pretty basic, but it’s an excellent intro to chemistry for very young kids.

-A good kit that focuses on crystal growing is the POOF-Slinky 0SA230 Scientific Explorer Ultimate Crystal Growing Kit.
-This kit is appropriate for kids ages 9+ and it is all about growing crystals.
+A good kit that focuses on crystal growth is the POOF-Slinky 0SA230 Scientific Explorer Ultimate Crystal Growing Kit.
+This kit is appropriate for kids ages 9+, and it is all about growing crystals.
 It has the materials and the instructions to let kids grow 13 different types of crystals.